AliAsgharGill/NextJS-Learn/next/README.md

 # **Link**

 ### Link is used to navigate between pages as anchor <a>.

 ### In link replace attribute or prop when Link have replace prop, replace prop replaces current history state of URL

+# **Active Links**

+### we are using it in _layout.tsx_ of root

+### usePathname to highlight active link and it is hook so we need to make page client side using 'use client'

+# **Big Change => We want to use client for links of header and server side metadata for homepage title so we made two separate files in app folder made _metadata.ts_ and _Rootlayout.tsx_ and then call both in _layout.tsx_ that is main layout, so to use both client side and server side component we have applied this method. **